Quantum criticality and non-Fermi liquids: the Wilsonian renormalization group perspective: Introduction

 \section{Introduction}

 Quantum criticality of metallic systems and the associated breakdown of Landau's Fermi liquid theory have been receiving enormous interest over the last decades due to their relevance to high-$T_c$ cuprate superconductors \cite{Keimer_2015} and other strongly-correlated materials.
-Landau's insights, relying on the quasiparticle picture, deliver a framework for complete understanding of the nature of the metallic state.
-Deviations from its paradigms pose significant theoretical challenges of increasing relevance for explaining the behavior of realistic materials.
-Breakdown of the quasiparticle description generically arises in particular when the system is tuned close to quantum criticality where quantum fluctuations strongly affect the fermionic self-energy.
-A key question concerns the ultimate nature of low-energy excitations, in particular when substantial parts of the Fermi surface become critical.

 The earliest theoretical investigations of these phenomena \cite{Moriya_book, Hertz_1976, Millis_1993} (referred to as Hertz-Millis theory) departed from the paradigms of Wilsonian momentum-shell renormalization group applied to an effective bosonic action.
 The latter was obtained by completely integrating out the fermionic degrees of freedom out of the theory, giving rise to a bosonic self-energy involving the so-called Landau-damping term, which describes damping of the propagating order-parameter mode due to scattering off the particle-hole excitations.
-Subsequent studies revealed inadequacies of the Hertz-Millis approach in two-dimensional systems.
-The reason for these problems is understood by noting that, in addition to the order-parameter mode, the system hosts electronic excitations across the Fermi level, which are also soft.
+Later studies revealed inadequacies of the Hertz-Millis approach in two-dimensional systems.
+The reason for these is understood by noting that, in addition to the order-parameter mode, the system hosts electronic excitations across the Fermi level, which are also soft.
 Integrating out some of the massless modes and leaving the others in the effective theory is unjustified from the point of view of Wilsonian RG theory.
 Several studies spread over years \cite{Chubukov_2004, Chubukov_2004_2, Belitz_2005, Lohneysen_2007, Thier_2011, Metlitski_2010, Sachdev_2011} note that the procedure yields singular effective bosonic interactions, which cannot be handled within the Hertz-Millis framework.